Students collaborating

 Because of the distance nature of the MEd SACP program, the practicum supervisors will normally meet the following criteria:

-In their third year of the program, students will come to campus to complete the program requirements in their second practicum course (EDPS 676).
+*In their third year of the program, students who did not complete their EDPS 697 practicum in CWE, will come to campus to complete the program requirements in their second practicum course (EDPS 676).
 While students in their EDPS 676 practicum will not be participating directly in the summer residency, they are required to be on campus this week to begin working with clients in their practicum.
+Students who completed their EDPS 697 practicum in CWE do not need to attend summer residency in their third year.

 We expect all students to attend summer residency on-campus as this provides you with a wonderful opportunity to meet your fellow students and develop some strong working relationships.
 Students find this component of their program challenging to complete well via distance and typically do poorly on their test administration.
 As such, the summer residency is a requirement of the program and must be attended in person.